ralph-mcardell/sh-utils/doc/dict.md

 echo '\n'

 # Obtain set of all friends and collegues.
 Some are both and therefore
 # should only appear once.
-Thus we require the union of friend and collegues:
+Thus we require the union of friends and collegues:
 set_union "${friends}" "${collegues}"
 all_friends_and_collegues="${set_return_value}"
 echo -n "All my friends and collegues are "